lorinc/ai-pilot-assessment-engine/docs/1_functional_spec/FEASIBILITY_AND_REPORTING.md

 When to Consider:
 - If manual work is primary pain point (not knowledge gap)
 - If team rejects AI-assisted decision making
-- As complement to Copilot (Phase 2)
+- As complement to Copilot (Release 2)
 ```

 ---